datadee-boop/Tableau-Dashboard-Projects/README.md

 - **Visualization type:** Line chart
 - **Features:**
   - One line per country (totalling 213 countries) showing the mortality rate trend over time
   - Dynamic country filter to explore individual country trends

+The dashboard layout and user interface were designed in **Figma** to create a clean, modern, and aesthetically pleasing look, which was then imported into Tableau for graphing and interactivity.

 This dashboard provides insights into historical and recent changes in child mortality rates worldwide.